danielbodnar/awesome-stars/README.md

 ## networking

+- [openziti/ziti-sdk-c](https://github.com/openziti/ziti-sdk-c) - A C-based sdk for delivering secure applications over a Ziti Network
+- [openziti/ziti](https://github.com/openziti/ziti) - The parent project for OpenZiti.
+Here you will find the executables for a fully zero trust, application embedded, programmable network @OpenZiti
 - [libp2p/rust-libp2p](https://github.com/libp2p/rust-libp2p) - The Rust Implementation of the libp2p networking stack.
 - [pocoproject/poco](https://github.com/pocoproject/poco) - The POCO C++ Libraries are powerful cross-platform C++ libraries for building network- and internet-based applications that run on desktop, server, mobile, IoT, and embedded systems.
 - [loopholelabs/frpc-go](https://github.com/loopholelabs/frpc-go) - fRPC-go is a lightweight, fast, and secure RPC framework implemented for Go that uses Frisbee under the hood